mlhartme/stool/main/documentation.md

   Empty or script or url to generate certificates to make stages available via https.
 Empty to generate self-signed certificates.
 Otherwise, if it starts with `http://` or `https://` Stool generates a `csr` and posts it to *certificates*, expecting back the certificate.
 Otherwise, Stool invokes the specified script with the desired domain as an argument.
-The script is invoked in the *.backstage/ssh* directory, it is expected to generate a tomcat.jks keystore with Java's standard keysore password.
-(A note about re-generation: when starting a stage, Stool checks if *tomcat.jks* already exists;
-  if not, certificate generation is triggered).
+The script is invoked in the *.backstage/ssh* directory, it is expected to generate a =tomcat.jks= keystore file with Java's standard keystore password.
+(A note about re-generation: when starting a stage, Stool checks if =tomcat.jks= already exists; if not, certificate generation is triggered).
 Type string.
 * **committed**
   `true` if users have to commit source changes before Stool allows them to start the stage.
 Type boolean.
 * **defaults**
   Default values for stage properties.
+Keys are stage url prefixe, values are maps of property name/values to set for a new stage with a matching url.
 Type map.
 * **diskMin**
   Minimum mb free space.
 If less space is available on the target partition, Stool refuses to create new stages.
 Type number.
 * **downloadTomcat**